Nuclear Power Explained: All You Need to Know

 On a life-cycle basis, nuclear power (nuclear fission) emits 12 grams of CO2 equivalent per kilowatt-hour (kWh) of electricity produced, which is tied for the third-lowest out of all energy types.

-Have a look at the illustration below to see the average life-cycle CO2 equivalent emissions of the alternative energy sources and how they compare to the other energy types.
+Have a look at the illustration below to see the average life-cycle CO2 equivalent emissions of different energy sources and how they compare to nuclear.

 World Nuclear Association: Average life-cycle CO2 equivalent emissions

-When discussing the carbon footprint of certain alternative energy types, we must take into account carbon emissions across the energy’s building, operating, and building back phases.
+When discussing the carbon footprint of nuclear power, we must take into account carbon emissions across the energy’s building, operating, and building back phases.

 The life-cycle stages of nuclear powerEach stage’s carbon footprint